 If you like big landscapes including mountains, river valleys and a sense of history then Molesworth Station is the perfect place for you - somewhere that you gives you that feeling of being very small on this vast planet.

-Although Molesworth Station is a massive 181,000 hectares (New Zealand's largest farm) the path across it is a mere 59 kilometers itself and can be (must be) ridden in a day.
-Acheron Road is only open from the 28th December to 5th April every year from 7am to 7pm - so you need to time your riding.
+Although Molesworth Station is a massive 181,000 hectares (New Zealand's largest farm) the path across it is a mere 59 kilometers itself and can be (and must be) ridden in a day.
+Acheron Road is only open from the 28th December to 5th April every year from 7am to 7pm - so you need to time your ride.
 There is a DOC camping ground at either end but no camping is allowed elsewhere en-route.
 At the northern end is the original Molesworth Cob Cottage (cob being a mixture of clay, animal dung and tussock) built in 1866 by John Murphy and a DOC Camping ground, while at the south end is Acheron Accommodation House (also made of cob) and the other DOC campsite.
-Camping at both the Cob Cottage and Acheron Accommodation House is $6.00 per night per adult and $1.50 per child.
-There is toilets and water at the campsites.
+There are toilets and water at the campsites.

 The gravel road across Molesworth Station is not technical but it is a long day in the saddle.
 The road is infamously corrugated and the loose metal can be tyre swallowing deep in some parts.
 But there is no doubt that the ride is worth it!
 The scenery is spectacular and one gets this incredible feeling of smallness in such a vast open space.